karma659/ai-folio/_projects/2_project.md

 ## Key performance results
 The results indicate that while the strategy maintained solid performance during IS, the OOS period showed increased volatility and a decline in the Sharpe ratio, suggesting sensitivity to shifting market regimes.
 Nonetheless, the LightGBM-based market-timing approach demonstrated resilience, outperforming the Pairs Portfolio in OOS returns while keeping drawdowns at moderate levels.
-From a practical perspective, this study confirms the feasibility of combining machine learning with sector rotation for active portfolio management.
-It also highlights opportunities for further refinement through enhanced feature engineering, incorporation of transaction cost modeling, and regime detection mechanisms to strengthen real-world applicability.

 |                        | Annualized Return | Annual Volatility | Sharpe Ratio | Maximum Drawdown |